What is Fail to Stop?

 Traffic Offender Intervention Program

-If you have been charged with the offence of failing to stop, a court may reduce your sentence if you participate in the Traffic Offender Intervention Program, which aims to provide an education on safe driving practices and the risks of infringing traffic laws.
+If you have been charged with the offence of failing to stop, a court may reduce your sentence if you participate in the Traffic Offender Intervention Program, which aims to provide an education on safe driving practices, traffic offences and the risks of infringing traffic laws.

 It’s important to obtain legal advice as soon as possible if you are facing a fail to stop charge.
 Our traffic lawyers can advise you on possible defences and whether you may be able to seek leniency under section 10 of the Crimes (Sentencing Procedure) Act.